tardate/LittleArduinoProjects/README.md

-# 431 Little Electronics and Arduino Projects
+# 432 Little Electronics and Arduino Projects
 > Latest addition:sparkles: [StepperMotors/28BYJ48](./Kinetics/StepperMotors/28BYJ48) - all about the 28BYJ-48 unipolar stepper motor and driving it with an Arduino.

-All about the 28BYJ-48 unipolar stepper motor and driving it with an Arduino.

 Just my collection of electronics projects, many involving an Arduino in one way or another.